 But in these cases, it can help to let the child experience the natural consequences of resistance.
 You don’t let the kid watch TV.
 You say:

 “Homework time is from six to eight.
 And if you don’t want to do your homework during that time, that’s fine.
-But you can’t go on the computer, you can’t play games, and you can’t watch TV.
+But you can’t go to the computer, you can’t play games, and you can’t watch TV.
 If you choose not to do your homework, that’s your choice.
 And if you fail, that’s your choice too.”

 Remember, natural consequences are an important part of life.
 That’s why we have speeding tickets.
 A speeding ticket is a natural consequence.
 If you go too fast, the policeman stops you and gives you a ticket.
 He doesn’t follow you home to make sure you don’t speed anymore.
 He lets you go.
 It’s your job to stop and take responsibility.
 If you don’t, you’re going to get another ticket fifteen minutes later.